 Just because you find tiny imperfections in the glass does not mean that it is fake.
 On the contrary, those imperfections are likely signs that you are dealing with tempered glass instead of ordinary annealed glass.

 Looking for imperfections is one of the best ways to identify the type of glass once it is installed.
 After all, after installation, the edges and any bugs are no longer accessible.
 However, during the tempering process, small particles can be melted into the glass or scratch the glass.
-If you identify any of these in your glass, it is very likely tempered.
+Hence, if you identify any of these in your glass, it is very likely tempered.

 View through Polarized Sunglasses against the Sun

 Another clever way to discern if your glass is tempered is by putting on polarized sunglasses and viewing the sun through it.
 If the glass has been tempered, you will likely see some spots or lines stretching across the pane.
-These lines and spots are a result of the machine rollers used during the heating process.
+These lines and spots are a result of the machine rollers during the heating process.
 To see these, you will need to look closely—they can be very subtle at times.
 After all, who wants to be looking through their Custom Tempered Glass windshield on a sunny day and be distracted by lines and spots in the glass?

 Score a Line